Follow a graphic in a scene view

 A scene view uses the concept of a camera and a focal point to display data in three dimensions.
 The camera represents the location of the observer in three-dimensional space (x, y, z), and the camera's focal point is the location that intersects the camera's line of sight.
 By default, a scene view allows the user to interactively change the camera position to center on a focal point of their choice.
 However, you may need to set the camera's focal point relative to a specific graphic or location in the scene view.
 In the case of a moving graphics, you may want to continuously update the camera to maintain focus on a particular graphic as it moves through the scene.

-To simplify the code required to keep the camera in sync with a moving graphic, ArcGIS Runtime provides a
+CameraController is provided to simplify the code required to keep the camera in sync with a moving graphic.

 To ensure your graphics can be tracked and properly displayed using the method described in this topic, follow these guidelines: